-- 23. Plaintiff Cynthia Lippert is a Florida citizen and qualified registered voter in St. Petersburg, Florida.
-Ms. Lippert was previously a voter in CD-13 under the Benchmark Plan and resides in the new CD-14 under the DeSantis Plan.
-Ms. Lippert is a registered Democrat who has consistently voted for Democratic candidates for the U.S. House of Representatives and intends to do so in the future. - 24.
-Plaintiff Kisha Linebaugh is a Florida citizen and qualified registered voter in Tampa, Florida.
+- 25. Plaintiff Kisha Linebaugh is a Florida citizen and qualified registered voter in Tampa, Florida.
 Ms. Lippert was previously a voter in CD-14 under the Benchmark Plan and resides in the new CD-14 under the DeSantis Plan.
-Ms. Linebaugh is a registered Democrat who has consistently voted for Democratic candidates for the U.S. House of Representatives and intends to do so in the future. - 25.
+Ms. Linebaugh is a registered Democrat who has consistently voted for Democratic candidates for the U.S. House of Representatives and intends to do so in the future. - 26.
+Plaintiff Nina Wolfson is a Florida citizen and qualified registered voter in Temple Terrace, Florida.
+Ms. Wolfson was previously a voter in CD-14 under the Benchmark Plan and resides in the new CD-14 under the DeSantis Plan.
+Ms. Wolfson is a registered Democrat who has consistently voted for Democratic candidates for the U.S. House of Representatives and intends to do so in the future. - 27.
 Plaintiff Beatriz Alonso is a Florida citizen and qualified registered voter in Miami, Florida.
 Ms. Alonso was previously a voter in CD-27 under the Benchmark Plan and resides in the new CD-27 under the DeSantis Plan.
-Ms. Alonso is a registered Democrat who has consistently voted for Democratic candidates for the U.S. House of Representatives and intends to do so in the future. - 26.
+Ms. Alonso is a registered Democrat who has consistently voted for Democratic candidates for the U.S. House of Representatives and intends to do so in the future. - 28.
 Plaintiff Gonzalo Alfredo Pedroso is a Florida citizen and qualified registered voter in Miami, Florida.
 Mr. Pedroso was previously a voter in CD-27 under the Benchmark Plan and resides in the new CD-27 under the DeSantis Plan.
-Mr. Pedroso is a registered Democrat who has consistently voted for Democratic candidates for the U.S. House of Representatives and intends to do so in the future. - 27.
-Plaintiff Ileana Caban is a Florida citizen and qualified registered voter in Homestead, Florida.
-Ms. Caban was previously a voter in CD-26 under the Benchmark Plan and resides in the new CD-28 under the DeSantis Plan.
-Ms. Caban is a registered Democrat who has consistently voted for Democratic candidates for the U.S. House of Representatives and intends to do so in the future.
+Mr. Pedroso is a registered Democrat who has consistently voted for Democratic candidates for the U.S. House of Representatives and intends to do so in the future. - 29.
+Plaintiff Marvin Hudson is a Florida citizen and qualified registered voter in Miami, Florida.
+Mr. Hudson was previously a voter in CD-26 under the Benchmark Plan and resides in the new CD-28 under the DeSantis Plan.
+Mr. Hudson is a registered Democrat who has consistently voted for Democratic candidates for the U.S. House of Representatives and intends to do so in the future.

-- 28. Defendant Laurel M. Lee is sued in her official capacity as the Florida Secretary of State.
-Defendant Lee is Florida's chief election officer and is charged with administering and overseeing the state's elections.
+- 30. Defendant Cord Byrd is sued in his official capacity as the Florida Secretary of State.
+Defendant Byrd is Florida's chief election officer and is charged with administering and overseeing the state's elections.
 See Fla.
-Stat. § 97.012. - 29.
-Defendant Ashley Moody is sued in her official capacity as the Florida Attorney General.
-Defendant Moody is Florida's chief legal officer.
-See Fla.
-Const. art.
-IV, § 4(b); Fla.
-Stat. § 16.01.
-As Attorney General, she is properly named in an action seeking a statute of the Florida Legislature to be declared unconstitutional.
-Fla.
-Stat. § 86.091. - 30.
+Stat. § 97.012. - 31.
 Defendant Florida Senate (the "Senate") is one of two houses of the Legislature of the State of Florida.
-The Senate is responsible for drawing reapportionment plans for the U.S. House of Representatives from the State of Florida that comply with the Florida Constitution. - 31.
+The Senate is responsible for drawing reapportionment plans for the U.S. House of Representatives from the State of Florida that comply with the Florida Constitution. - 32.
 Defendant Florida House of Representatives (the "House") is one of two houses of the Legislature of the State of Florida.
-The House is responsible for drawing reapportionment plans for the U.S. House of Representatives from the State of Florida that comply with the Florida Constitution. - 32.
-Defendant Wilton Simpson is the President of the Florida State Senate and is named as a Defendant in his official capacity. - 33.
-Defendant Chris Sprowls is the Speaker of the Florida House of Representatives and is named as a Defendant in his official capacity. - 34.
-Defendant Ray Rodrigues is the Chair of the Senate Committee on Reapportionment and is named as a Defendant in his official capacity.
+The House is responsible for drawing reapportionment plans for the U.S. House of Representatives from the State of Florida that comply with the Florida Constitution.